Leverage and Pricing in Buyouts: An Empirical Analysis*

 London School of Economics; Swedish Institute for Financial Research (SIFR)

 University of Oxford - Said Business School; Centre for Economic Policy Research (CEPR); European Corporate Governance Institute (ECGI)

 Ohio State University (OSU) - Department of Finance; National Bureau of Economic Research (NBER)

 This paper provides an empirical analysis of the financial structure of large recent buyouts.
 We collect detailed information of the financings of 153 large buyouts (averaging over $1 billion in enterprise value).
 We document the manner in which these important transactions are financed.
 Buyout leverage is cross-sectionally unrelated to the leverage of matched public firms, and is largely driven by other factors than what explains leverage in public firms.
-In particular, the economy-wide cost of borrowing seems to drive leverage.
-Prices paid in buyouts are related to the prices observed for matched firms in the public market, but are also strongly affected by the economy-wide cost of borrowing.
+In particular, the economy-wide cost of borrowing seems to drive both leverage and pricing in buyouts.
 These results are consistent with a view in which the availability of financing impacts booms and busts in the private equity market.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo2 in 0.594 seconds